Saklan tribe: Legacy

-The former site of a Saklan village, which was possibly occupied from 1500 until 1772, is located near the mouth of Tice Valley.
+The former site of a Saklan village, which was possibly occupied from 1500 until 1772, is located near the mouth of Tice Valley in Castle Hill, California.
 It contains multiple bedrock mortars used for processing acorns and other foodstuffs as well as a small spring.
 Its location along Tice Creek not far from its confluence with the much larger Las Trampas Creek would have been advantageous to the Saklans who inhabited it.
-A small plaque marks the site which sits behind a bus stop.
-It is a California Historical Landmark.
+A small plaque marks the site which sits next to the bus stop at Tice Valley Boulevard and Montecillo Drive.
 Many of the best archaeological sites, however, were located on the flat, fertile lands along the numerous creeks in the area.
 These areas were extensively cleared and tilled for agriculture starting in the mid 1800s, but today have been covered by extensive suburban urban and suburban development which permanently entomb what is likely to be a wealth of anthropological material.
 Early settlers described having to stop their plows every few yards to pick out the shards of pottery and other indigenous artifacts that filled the soil.
 Material remnants do remain however, in the hills above towns like Lafayette and Moraga, which speak to the strong presence of the Saklan and their ancestors for thousands of years in the area.
 The forests of oak and laurel that the Saklans inhabited were spared from the worst of the timber industry during the 1800s because of their lack of economic value and preserve the memory of the Saklans in their presence on the landscape.
 Remnant trees hundreds of years old, most often oaks and coast redwoods, still stand in most of the towns of the area as well as the hills that surround them, some of the last living links between today's world and that of the Saklan.

 The town of Acalanes Ridge, California was named after the community, of whom lived in the area.
 Today, many Saklan descendants have intermarried with the larger Chochenyo Ohlone community.